 The role of the Board - The Board sets the Group's strategy, ensuring that the necessary resources are in place to achieve the agreed strategic priorities, and reviews management and financial performance.
 It is accountable to shareholders for the creation and delivery of strong, sustainable financial performance and long-term shareholder value.
 To achieve this, the Board directs and monitors the Group's affairs within a framework of controls which enable risk to be assessed and managed effectively.
-The Board also has responsibility for setting the Group's obligations to its stakeholders, are widely understood throughout the Group.
+The Board also has responsibility for setting the Group's core values and standards of business conduct and for ensuring that these, together with the Group's obligations to its stakeholders, are widely understood throughout the Group.
 The Board has a formal schedule of matters reserved which is provided later in this report.

 Board Meetings - The core activities of the Board are carried out in scheduled meetings of the Board and its Committees.
 These meetings are timed to link to key events in the Group's corporate calendar and regular reviews of the business are conducted.
 Additional meetings and conference calls are arranged to consider matters which require decisions outside the scheduled meetings.
-During 2021, the Board met on 12 occasions.
+During 2022, the Board met on 12 occasions.